iNethi/master-builder/README.md

 # iNethi Docker master file

 This is the starting place to build iNethi on your own server.
+[Join our iNethi discord](https://discord.gg/ZxTSu7kufr).

 # Usage
 This is an open source solution that is freely available to everyone.
 With iNethi you can build a set of local services to share content amongst your local community and build a small ISP to sell Internet vouchers.
 [More detail...](https://splashg.inethi.net)